Eliegautie/Forecasting-models/README.md

 #

-# GARCH Model : Generalized AutoRegressive Condtional Heteroskedasticity:
+# GARCH Model : Generalized AutoRegressive Conditional Heteroskedasticity:

 - In a **Garch(p,q)** model for condtional variance, forecasts depend on a (non-negatively) weighted sum of **past squared residuals** (from some condtional mean function model) and **past variance forecasts**.